amomen9/PostgreSQL/pgpool/README.md

 </details>

+On Ubuntu, heartbeat port appears to be glitchy and sometimes will not open.
+In such case, pgpool will send the signal to 9999 port instead automatically, that's why I have directly assigned the 9999 port to heartbeat instead of 9694.

+#### 1. Correct environment variables for Ubuntu
 On Ubuntu, pg environment variables are missing which are needed by scripts execution.
 They are available in RHEL distributions.
 So we create them on Ubuntu.
-For that matter, we add them to postgres' .bashrc file.
+For that matter, we add them to the postgres' .bashrc file.
 The .bashrc and .profile files do not exist, so we do the following:

 ```shell
 sudo cp /etc/skel/{.bashrc,.bash_logout,.profile}